arslan2012/Lazy-Hackintosh-Image-Generator/README.md

 # Lazy Hackintosh Image Generator
 [![Swift 2.2](https://img.shields.io/badge/Swift-2.2-orange.svg?style=flat)](https://swift.org)
 ##What is this?
-This is an simple app that automatically modifies the OS X Installation app/disk image so that it could be used as a Hackintosh image and install OS X on non-apple computers.
+This is an simple app that automatically modifies the OS X Installer app/disk image so that it could be used as a Hackintosh installer and install OS X on non-apple computers.
 ##Why do I need this?
 * If you are on a computer that does not support UEFI.
 * If you have hardwares on you computer that causes original installation image kernel panic.